40 Christmas Traditions in the US and Around The World

 There are some truly unique traditions that are practiced in different places around the globe.
 Here is a sampling of just a few…

-Countless German cities like Berlin, Munich, Nuremberg, and Duesseldorf host impressive Christkindlmarkts, or Christmas Markets, where locals and tourists can shop hand-made souvenirs and seasonal-themed edible treats like lebkuchen and pfeffernüsse.
-Some of these outdoor markets and villages have been re-created each year dating back 500 years.
+Countless German cities like Berlin, Munich, Nuremberg, and Düsseldorf host impressive Christkindlmarkts, or Christmas Markets, where locals and tourists can shop for hand-made souvenirs and seasonal-themed edible treats like lebkuchen and pfeffernüsse.
+Some of these outdoor markets and villages have been held for 500 years!

 This theme has become fairly popular over the last few years.
 Outfits our parents and grandparents wore during the holidays (considered fashionable at the time) are now the butt of the joke at these gatherings and have become a funny family pastime.
 In line with dressing up, be sure to check out our list of Christmas outfit ideas for the perfect family holiday card.